 Renumbering of all references; format of tables and removal of word “review” annotations

 These issues will be addressed within the next two weeks and the final draft V-128 and the Minutes of Meeting will be distributed to all members of the VTS Committee.

+The meeting completed the task of re-writing Chapter 1 of the document and reviewing comments relating to the other chapters.
+There was general agreement that Chapter 1 had been very significantly improved by the work of the Inter-sessional drafting group.

+Peter Eade stated that he did not agree with the remainder of the document and the way that some comments were handled by the working group leadership.

+His point was noted by the Chairman.